-What is advent and why do we celebrate it as part of the church year?
+What is advent, and why do we celebrate it during church year?
 What does the word Advent mean?
+Read on to learn more about the season before Christmas.

 What is Advent?

-Advent is the season of the church year when we prepare our hearts and minds to celebrate Christmas.
+Advent is the church year season when we prepare our hearts and minds to celebrate Christmas.

-Advent has 4 weeks, and technically continues past Christmas on December 25, when we celebrate Jesus birth, and to Epiphany (the visit of the wise men) on January 6.
+Advent lasts four weeks and technically continues past Christmas on December 25, when we celebrate Jesus’s birth, to Epiphany (the visit of the wise men) on January 6.

-The word “Advent” is derived from the Latin word for “coming”.
-We reflect on Jesus’ coming at Christmas and also prepare for when Jesus comes again on the Last Day.
+“Advent” is derived from the Latin word for “coming”.
+We reflect on Jesus’ coming at Christmas and prepare for when Jesus comes again on the Last Day.

 Why Celebrate Advent?